top of page

 Here I am well prepared for the ever-changing weather in Iceland

-Needless to say, considering the unpredictable nature of the weather in Iceland, the right clothing is essential.
-There is no season in Iceland when you can don shorts and a t-shirt, except occasionally on random days during summer.
-If landscape photography is your primary purpose, you invariably need suitable clothing.
-If you plan to take photos in the Highland in the summer, you need to bear in mind that the altitude in the Highland is much higher than that by the coastline and the temperature is lower.
-To be secure and prepared for the unpredictable weather, you need to dress like you are going on a hike.
-You need at least two layers of clothing and reasonably good hiking shoes in summer and three layers plus a good, warm winter coat in autumn and winter.
-You always want to have an excellent rain-resistant coat handy.
-Crampons are also something you don’t want to forget in winter.
-Many places, especially those around waterfalls, become too slippery from late autumn through winter.
+Given the unpredictable weather in Iceland, having the right clothing is essential.
+There's hardly any season when you can comfortably wear shorts and a t-shirt, except for the occasional warm day in summer.
+If landscape photography is your main focus, appropriate clothing is a must.
+When planning to photography in the Highlands during summer, keep in mind that the altitude here can be significantly higher than along the coastline, resulting in cooler temperatures.
+To stay safe and prepared for the weather’s whims, you should dress as if you’re going on a hike.
+Plan to wear at least two layers of clothing and sturdy hiking shoes in summer, while in autumn and winter, aim for three layers along with a good, warm winter coat.
+Always have a reliable, rain-resistant coat handy.
+Don't forget crampons in winter, especially since many areas around waterfalls can become quite slippery from late autumn through winter.

 Hiking is often required to visit interesting places